ON THE CUTTING EDGE

 Actually, there is a proven path that’s on the cutting edge.
 It leads to life through the pursuit of truth and it’s definitely a progressive one.
 Jesus said so (Matt.
 7:13-14).
 But it is narrow and “few there be that find it”.
 Jesus also said that He Himself is “the way, the truth and the life” (John 14:6).

 And there you have it.
 The way forward is through truth, but not truth bought second-hand.
 It must come first hand from the pages of the Bible as revealed by the “Spirit of wisdom and revelation in the knowledge of Him” (Eph.
 1:16).
+And it must come through "study" of the scriptures and by "rightly dividing " them.

 So, as grace-saved believers, we are challenged to climb the mountain of biblical truth.
 Our journey begins with the “gospel of Christ” that is “the power of God unto salvation for everyone that believeth” (Rom.
 1:16-17) and in which is the “righteousness of God, revealed from faith to faith”.

 But before we start to climb we must learn what it is to be both a “Bible believer” and a “right divider”.
 To be the first we must hold that “all scripture is given by the inspiration of God” (2 Tim.
-3:16) and is able to cause the man of God to be “perfect”.
+3:16) and is able to cause the "man of God" to be “perfect”.

 Proof of that is found by contrasting the huge impact Christian truth had on the world in the first two to three centuries after Christ’s ascension with the disinterest and hostility toward it seen around the globe today.